STEMpunk™ Programming Research and Development

 Projects are programs we are working on that either haven't quite solidified or are still a work in progress.
 Once completed these projects become part of our growing Programs Catalog.

 Her Majesty's Extraordinary Adventurers are back, and this time the sky's the limit - literally.
 Prussia's Baron von Vaderstein has discovered a working spaceship buried at the base of the Giza pyramids and has used it to launch himself on a journey to the vessel's ancient point of origin - the Moon!
 The Adventurers have uncovered a spaceship of their own, a twin to the first in every way but one - it's mechanical computer brain is broken.
 Can the Adventurers get the ship's marvelous alien Mechabrain working again to undertake their own voyage?
 If so, can they catch up to the Baron, or perhaps even beat him to the Moon?
 And what awaits them all when they reach the ships' ancient Lunar home?
-This program features Paul Boswell's invention, the Turing Tumble, a set of Turing-complete marble-driven computers that teach both mechanical logic and the processes of modern digital computing.
+This program features marble-driven computers and vintage calculating instruments that teach mechanical logic, mathematical principles, and the processes of modern digital computing.

 Vintage Video Editing: The Then & Now of media Post-Production